-We require detailed assessments of these natural hazards as part of the subdivision application to determine the level of risk to any new building site, road or infrastructure.
+We need detailed assessments of these natural hazards as part of your subdivision application to determine the level of risk to any new building site, road or infrastructure.

 The risks from natural hazards are required to be mitigated to an acceptable level or consent may be declined.